chaezuha/discord-67-bot/README.md

 ```

 **Data persistence:** the SQLite database lives in a named Docker volume
-(`bot-data`), so stats survive restarts, rebuilds, and `docker compose down` —
+(`bot-data`), so stats survive restarts, rebuilds, and `docker compose down`.
-only `docker compose down -v` deletes it.
-Prefer the database visible on the
+Only `docker compose down -v` deletes it.
+If you'd rather keep the database
-host?
-Create a writable directory (`mkdir -p data && sudo chown 1000:1000 data`)
+somewhere visible on the host, create a writable directory
+(`mkdir -p data && sudo chown 1000:1000 data`) and swap the volume for a bind
-and swap the volume for a bind mount in `compose.yaml`:
+mount in `compose.yaml`:

 ```yaml
     volumes: